Reviews You Can Rely On

 Comfort

-To start with a big caveat, closed-cell foam pads are not even on the same planet when it comes to overall comfort and the Switchback is no different.
-The little egg carton dimples of the Switchback are noticeably taller and more spread out than past foam pads we have tested, and the effect is noticeable.
-Throwing the Switchback down on a giant flat granite block is probably not where you would want to camp, but it did accentuate the superior design of this pad over other designs and especially over the completely smooth yoga pad looking mats.
+The little egg carton dimples of the Switchback are noticeably taller and more spread out than other foam pads we have tested, and the effect is noticeable.
+Throwing the Switchback down on a giant flat granite block is probably not where you would want to camp, but it did accentuate the superior design of this pad over others, especially over completely smooth yoga pad-looking mats.
 We could even prop up on our elbows for a bit before the pressure points became too uncomfortable.

 Credit: Brian Martin